 The Town should conduct field-based inventories of the Town on a more comprehensive but targeted fashion to locate and document areas of ecological significance, and to guide protection of these resources.
-When old growth trees are encountered they should be documented and mapped.
-The field study process will provide more detailed information for conservation planning.
-A mussel survey of the lower Ashuelot River below Ashuelot Pond to search for the globally rare Dwarf Wedge Mussel, known to occur further downstream, is an example of such a targeted field survey.
+Starting where the current planning documents end, this onthe-ground process will provide more detailed information for conservation planning.
+A mussel survey of the lower Ashuelot River below Ashuelot Pond to search for the globally rare dwarf wedge mussel, and state-rare brook floater mussels known to occur further downstream, is an example of such a targeted field survey.
+It is also recommended to conduct further field surveys to ground-truth the presence of the Priority Habitats grasslands, peatlands, floodplain forests and high-quality examples of marsh and shrub wetlands in Washington that are predicted by the Wildlife Action Plan.